VentGrey/Epitaph/README.md

 ## Issues (Not worth using the tabs up there)
 - Make a wiki / howto guide for customization
-- Add more dmenu scripts
+- Add royalty free wallpapers (or CC-licensed ones)